Leading Your Student Organizations at UMB

 Re-Registration Process (current student organizations)

-Students have an opportunity to create community in your School/Program and/or across the University through leading a student organization at UMB.
+Students have an opportunity to create community in your School/Program and/or across the University through leading a student organization at the University of Maryland, Baltimore (UMB).
 Part of the responsibility of leading a student organization includes ensuring that your group is registered on an annual basis.

-The annual UMB student organization registration process is mandatory for all student organizations in UMBengaged.
+The registration process is mandatory for all student organizations who want to use UMBengaged.
 Registering your existing student organization is simple, and includes the following:

 1. Student organization name